The Gila River Is In Our Hands!

 At the Gila River Festival, we’ll talk about the prognosis for future climate change – higher temperatures, lower precipitation – and how we can act as a community to moderate the expected impacts and balance the needs of the environment while also meeting our future water needs.
 Restoring our streams is a vital way to build resiliency into our wild lands, as well as our urban communities, and will help ensure that aquatic and riparian ecosystems survive climate change with minimal damage.

 We are the ones we have been waiting for.
 The Gila River Is In Our Hands.

-Online registration is now available at: www.gilaconservation.org.
-For more information, contact the Gila Conservation Coalition at 575.538.8078 or email@example.com.
+For more information, see the Gila Conservation Coalition website or contact them at 575.538.8078 or email@example.com.